white-lab/protocols/protocols/gel_band_extraction.md

     14. Dehydrate with 100 μL 100% MeCN, shake for 5 minutes.
     15. Remove MeCN.
     16. Speed-vac for 10 minutes.
-        * Dried samples can be stored at 4 °C until digestion begins.
+        * Dried samples can be stored at 4°C until digestion begins.
     17. Add 50 μL trypsin.
     18. Incubate on ice for 45 minutes.
     19. Remove supernatant.